As shown in section A Simple Example, you use the sdist command to create a source distribution. In the simplest case,

 distributions, but in the future there will be a standard for testing Python

-(or whatever you
+module distributions)README.txt (or README), setup.py (or whatever you

-called your setup script), and setup.cfg
+called your setup script), and setup.cfgpackage_data metadata.

-See Installing Package Data.data_files
+See Installing Package Data.data_files metadata.

 See Installing Additional Files.Sometimes this is enough, but usually you will want to specify additional files